 Nick began his legal career as an academic, and then became a solicitor.
 He graduated in 1991, obtained a PhD in civil justice reform in 1995 (as Lord Woolf’s reforms, which became the Civil Procedure Rules, were being formulated), and then qualified as a solicitor at Irwin Mitchell in 1998 where he began to focus on public law.
 In 2001 he transferred to the Bar, joining Matrix in 2007.

 Nick is a very experienced inquest lawyer.
-He currently represents the family of Ann Maguire, the teacher who was stabbed by a pupil in a school in Leeds in 2014, and who has been challenging the coroner’s decisions in that case in the Court of Appeal.
-Other recent cases include representing the family of Paul McGuigan, a security operative murdered by another operative in Iraq in 2009; the family of Brian Dalrymple, an American citizen who died in immigration detention in 2011; and a number of the families of prisoners who died in HMP Woodhill between 2013 and 2016.
+He has acted in relation to a large number of prison deaths (including cases concerning particular clusters of deaths) and deaths in immigration detention.
+He acted for the family of Ann Maguire, the teacher who was stabbed by a pupil in a school in Leeds in 2014, and for the family of Paul McGuigan, a security operative murdered by another operative in Iraq in 2009.

 Nick has significant experience of privacy and data protection across a number of his areas of practice.
-He appeared for the claimant in the key Supreme Court case concerned with criminal records checks, T v Chief Constable of Manchester AC 49, and is now in the follow up to that case, P and others v Secretaries of State EWCA Civ 321, which will be back before the Supreme Court in June 2018.
+He appeared for the claimant in the key Supreme Court case concerned with criminal records checks, T v Chief Constable of Manchester AC 49, and in the successful follow up to that case, Gallagher 2 WLR 509.
 Nick also acted for the claimants in WXYZ v Secretary of State for Health 1 WLR 698, which was concerned with health authorities sharing migrant data with the Home Office (and is an important case on medical confidentiality).
 Nick’s work in the national security context also often contains a privacy element.

 Nick regularly appears in community care judicial reviews, and in cases before the Court of Protection.
-A recent example is Mazhar v Lord Chancellor EWHC 2536 (Fam), an important case arising out of the forced detention of a physically disabled but mentally capacitous man.
-The case is brought against the judge who authorised the detention, and raises important issues of judicial immunity.
+A recent example is Mazhar v Lord Chancellor HRLR 19, an important case arising out of the forced detention of a physically disabled but mentally capacitous man.
+The case is brought against the judge who authorised the detention, and raises important issues about the process for challenging judicial acts under the Human Rights Act 1998.

 In part because he is a former solicitor, Nick is instructed in a range of professional regulatory matters on behalf of solicitors.
 He carries out a lot of work around legal aid contracting.
 He appears regularly before the Contract Review Body of the Legal Aid Agency and other legal aid contractual bodies.
 He has acted in a number of judicial reviews, including of legal aid tendering decisions.
 Nick has also appeared before the Solicitors Disciplinary Tribunal and before the Disciplinary Committee of the Law Society of Jersey.